AliGhahraei/just-start/README.rst

 Development
 -----------

-If you want to help out please install Pipenv_, clone the repo and run:
+If you want to help out please install Poetry_, clone the repo and run:

 .. code:: bash

     $ cd just-start/
-    $ pipenv install --dev -e .
+    $ poetry install

 This will ensure you have both the development and install dependencies.